 Sindabezi: Our full report

 A sister property of the more substantial Tongabezi , Sindabezi is reached by a 2km boat or canoe trip downriver from this main property.

-Sindabezi manages to combine the high quality and exception service of Tongabezi despite its unique location in the middle of the Zambezi.
-It has a more rustic, low key feeling to it than Tongabezi, with its style much closer to that of a safari lodge.
-It’s location makes it a bit trickier to visit the Falls and take part in activities on the mainland, but if you are looking to relax in natural settings at the end of your safari, then it would be tough to find a better spot.
+Sindabezi manages to combine the high quality and exceptional service of Tongabezi with its unique location in the middle of the Zambezi.
+It has a more rustic, low key feeling than Tongabezi, with a style much closer to that of a safari lodge.
+Its location makes it a bit trickier to visit the Falls and take part in activities on the mainland, but if you are looking to relax in natural settings at the end of your safari, then it would be tough to find a better spot.

 Food & drink